 Hypothyroidism and Fibromyalgia share some of the same symptoms.
 If the thyroid balance isn’t corrected, it will continue to be one of the underlying causes/contributors to Fibromyalgia.

 The cells in the body need thyroid hormone for energy.
 The part of the cell that is responsible for energy production is called the mitochondria.
 Lots of things can degrade the mitochondria including low-functioning thyroid, Fibromyalgia, and a compromised or weakened immune system.
-When the mitochondria are affected from this, the entire immune system is compromised which can lead to increased vulnerability to infections and toxins.
+When the mitochondria are affected by this, the entire immune system is compromised which can lead to increased vulnerability to infections and toxins.
 Additionally, other hormonal imbalances follow.

 At Renewed Vitality, our treatment for fibromyalgia always includes a comprehensive thyroid panel of tests.
-Most physicians only test the TSH (thyroid stimulating hormone) level.
+Most physicians only test the TSH (thyroid-stimulating hormone) level.
 Ours is all-inclusive and looks at the function of every aspect of the thyroid.
 Dr. Spurlock is up-to-date and years ahead of other physicians on properly diagnosing and treating thyroid disease.

-A low functioning thyroid can mimic some of the symptoms of Fibromyalgia such as muscle pain, joint pain, fatigue and more.
+A low functioning thyroid can mimic some of the symptoms of Fibromyalgia such as muscle pain, joint pain, fatigue, and more.
 Getting your thyroid functioning properly will help tremendously with Fibromyalgia pain relief.

 Estrogen helps to regulate serotonin levels.
 One of the roles of serotonin is that it affects our sensitivity to pain.
 Additionally, estrogen plays a role in keeping adequate amounts of synovial fluid in the joints.
 This not only helps to prevent arthritis, but keeps the joints lubricated, and thus less painful.